worldOneo/bigmap/readme.md

 | **Syncmap** | 10m35.6s | +1.568% |

 ## Scaling
-If you have more concurrent accesses, you always increase the shard count.
+If you have more concurrent accesses, you can always increase the shard count.
-As always: only benchmarking **your usecase** will reveal the required settings.
+As always: only benchmarking **your usecase** will reveal the optimal settings.
+But as shown, with the default 16 shards, you don't get a bad access speed even with half a million routines.
+Each shard can store gigabytes of data without loosing performance, so it is good for storing tons of tons of normalized data.

+## Attention
+The map scales as more data is added but, to enable high performance, doesn't schrink.
+To enable the fast accessess free heap is held "hot" to be ready to use.
+This means the map might grow once realy big but then never grows again.